Skip to main content

 Wills and ProbateIndefinitely (if in keeping with a will or trust) or 21 years.

-Please note that we may keep Your Data for longer than the periods stated above if it is necessary.
+Please note that we may keep Your Data for longer than the above periods if necessary.
 However, this will be assessed on a case-by-case basis.
 If we determine that it is necessary to keep Your Data for longer than the periods listed above, we will confirm this to you in writing at the end of our retainer with you and explain why it is necessary.

 Stay in touch